stratumn/agent/packages/agent-js/README.md

 - `filterSegment(segment)`
 is called when segments are retrieved by the agent from the underlying storage.
 It should return `true` if the plugins accepts the segment, `false` otherwise.
+Filters are applied sequentially in the reverse order they are defined.

 All methods are optional.
 They can either be synchronous or return a Promise.